CPR training and automated external defibrillators

 In a cardiac arrest, the heart suddenly and unexpectedly stops beating.
 Without the timely restoration of a beating heart, there is an immediate threat to a person’s life.

-In a cardiac arrest, a person’s chance of survival decreases by approximately 10 percent for every minute that the person goes without cardiopulmonary resuscitation (CPR) and a defibrillating shock.
+In a cardiac arrest, a person’s chance of survival decreases by approximately 10% for every minute that the person goes without CPR and a defibrillating shock from an AED.
 The sooner they receive CPR and a defibrillating shock, the more likely they are to survive.

-The first aid treatment for cardiac arrest is an easy three steps:
+The first aid treatment for cardiac arrest is an easy 3 steps: